Let's move on to irritable bowel syndrome, or irritable bowel

 Don't spend too much time memorizing it for your exam.

 Let's move on to the chloride channel activators.
 Now these

 activate type 2 chloride channels in the small intestine,

 and they are approved for women with severe IBS

 in constipation.
 Other agents are acting directly

-the cyclic AMP production, and they also activate the
+the cyclic GMP production, and they also activate the

 type 2 chloride channel.
 And for this reason

 they are placed in the same drug category.